Does Your Medication Have an Unpleasant Taste?

 There's no getting around it, certain medications taste so awful they make you want to gag!
-Although you can sometimes ask for a different medication (ask your doctor) or formulation (ask your pharmacist), you generally just have to take your medicine as ordered.
-The following tips may help make your medication easier to swallow:
+It is sometimes possible to change the medication or its formulation.
+The following tips may help make your medication easier to swallow.

 Tips